Upstart Personal Loan Review

 Is Upstart Right for Me?

-An Upstart debt consolidation loan is for borrowers with credit scores of at least 620 who need to repay between $1,000-$50,000 in unsecured debts.
+An Upstart debt consolidation loan is a good choice for borrowers with credit scores of at least 620 who need to repay between $1,000-$50,000 in unsecured debts.

 Upstart will consider borrowers with insufficient credit histories for a loan, but if you fall below the minimum credit score requirement, you need to improve your credit score before applying.
 Upstart doesn’t budge on this point, but it does promise to consider “alternative data” when determining loan eligibility.